 After the request has been approved and they’ve booked their tickets, the volunteer completes a pre-event form through the portal.
 It involves a series of questions about the booking process (tickets and access provisions) and the access information provided online.

 You can read more about our #AccessStartsOnline campaign here.

 As a Personal Assistant you can support the volunteer fill in the forms, but it’s important that the answers are from their own perspective.

 While at the gig, it’s important volunteers look out for certain key things they will be asked about in the post-event form.
 A printable checklist of things to look out for is available here.
 It is compatible with screenreaders.

 It’s important to remind the person you’re supporting to bring the checklist to the gig or festival so they know what to look for.
 As a Personal Assistant you can also help with this, especially if checking certain things in the venue or festival is difficult or inaccessible for the volunteer to do themselves.

 After the gig

 After the gig, volunteers complete a post-event form via the Mystery Shopping Portal.
-This is also where they submit an expenses claim for their ticket and travel costs (as well as their PA’s travel costs).
+They then submit an expenses claim and for their ticket and travel costs (as well as their PA’s travel costs) via email.

 Some Deaf and disabled people have access requirements that mean filling in forms online independently or with support may not be possible.
 To accommodate this, we have created an Easy Read version of our online Mystery Shopping Portal forms.
 If the volunteer you are supporting requires the forms in this format, please get in touch with Aisling.
 If you’re unsure which format is most appropriate for the volunteer you are supporting, please feel free to get in touch.